4mg1n3/nicegui_frameless_resizable/README.md

 ---

-I hope this small repo can help people stuck on this, don't hesitate to star it for visibility ^_^
+I hope this small repo can help people stuck on this.